virgili0/Virgilio/Specializations/SoftSkills/Impactful Presentations.md

 ## How to build the content

 ### Know your audience
+Are you talking to managers or developers?
+Are you educating your sellers, or are you the same seller who has to convince a customer?
+In any case, the first rule is [**Know your audience**](https://www.asme.org/career-education/articles/public-speaking/public-speaking-know-your-audience).

 ### Develop high quality content
 The content is the nucleus of your presentation.
 While all the other ideas below will help you make your content more effective, a great presentation starts and ends with great content.
 So don't shorten your audience by shortening the effort you spend developing your content.
 You will need to invest many hours of research, writing and asking feedbacks if you want to create a presentation that your audience will love.
 You want to refine your material as more as you can, but don't over prepare